svenssonjoel/lispBM/doc/manual/ch1_introduction.md

 Symbol table size: 676 Bytes
 ```

-There is a set of LBM functions mostly for basic operations on lists
+There is a set of LBM functions mostly for basic operations on lists that
-called the "prelude".
-These functions can be loaded into the heap by
-issuing the command `:prelude`
+the REPL will load dynamically when first used.

 ```
 # :prelude